 - Have you ever tasted an amazing peach just off the vine?
 You didn’t actually taste the peach.
 You were smelling it.
 But your brain can’t tell the difference because your senses of smell and taste are so closely linked.

 - But you know the difference when you try to eat with a stuffed nose.
-All food tastes bland.
+All the food tastes bland.

 - Your senses of sight and touch are similarly linked.